Freelancing & The Design Business

 Many disruptive companies leverage technology to deliver 10x better products/services, revolutionise business models, and create vibrant new ecosystems.

 For example, smartphones like the iPhone redefined mobile communication through multi-touch screens and app stores.
-Ridesharing platforms like Uber mastered location-based networks to let anyone become a driver.
+Ridesharing platforms like Uber have mastered location-based networks, allowing anyone to become a driver.

 Focusing on the overlooked

-Disruptive companies often initially target overlooked segments and then move upmarket – think early Netflix renting DVDs by mail for a flat monthly fee.
+Disruptive companies often initially target overlooked segments and then move upmarket – think of early Netflix, which rented DVDs by mail for a flat monthly fee.
 However, merely covering unmet niche demand isn't enough.
 True disruption meets a widespread market need by thinking entirely differently.

 “If I had asked people what they wanted, they would have said faster horses.”